felixalbrigtsen/sfml_tetris/README.md

 # sfml_tetris
-A simple tetris clone written in C++, using SFML for graphics and input handling Mimics the feel of retro tetris.
+A simple tetris clone written in C++, using SFML for graphics and input handling.

+Mimics the feel of retro tetris.

 # Install / Build